bazelbuild/bazel/site/docs/remote-caching.md

 You can pass a user-specific path to the `--disk_cache` flag using the `~` alias (Bazel will substitute the current user's home directory).
-This comes in handy when enabling disk cache for all developers of a project via the project's checked in `.bazelrc` file.
+This comes in handy when enabling the disk cache for all developers of a project via the project's checked in `.bazelrc` file.

 To enable cache hits across different workspaces, use the following flag: